UltraCart/rest_api_v2_sdk_java/docs/ConversationApi.md

 <a name="getConversations"></a>
 # **getConversations**
-> ConversationsResponse getConversations(medium, limit, offset)
+> ConversationsResponse getConversations(medium, before, limit, offset)

 Retrieve a list of conversation summaries newest to oldest